Special Living Options

 In order to be considered for L.I.F.E.
 House, students must submit a L.I.F.E.
 House Agreement and an essay.
 Essay information is available on the L.I.F.E.
 House Agreement.
 Once a request and essay to reside in L.I.F.E.
 House is received, if additional information is needed, an interview may also be arranged with the student.

 For additional information regarding L.I.F.E.
-House, please visit the Office of Residence Life or contact us at (201) 692-2250.
+House, please visit the Housing and Residence Life or contact us at (201) 692-2250.

 For additional Honor's Program information and application requirements: